Ircama/osm-carto-tutorials/pages/36_tile-server-ubuntu.md

 An additional description of the rendering process of OpenStreetMap can be found at [OSM architecture](../osm-rendering-process).

-The following step-by-step procedure can be used to install and configure all the necessary software to operate your own OpenStreetMap tile server on Ubuntu 18.04 LTS, 16.04 LTS or 14.04.[^1]
+The following step-by-step procedure can be used to install and configure all the necessary software to operate your own OpenStreetMap tile server on Ubuntu.[^1]

 {% include_relative _includes/update-ubuntu.md %}